-Introduction 6 You are enrolled in AvMed Medicare Circle, which is a Medicare HMO 6 What is the Evidence of Coverage booklet about?
-6 Legal information about the Evidence of Coverage 6 What makes you eligible to be a plan member?
-7 Your eligibility requirements 7 What are Medicare Part A and Medicare Part B?
-7 Here is the plan service area for AvMed Medicare Circle 7 U.S. Citizen or Lawful Presence 8 What other materials will you get from us?
-8 Your plan membership card - Use it to get all covered care and prescription drugs 8 The Provider and Pharmacy Directory : Your guide to all providers and pharmacies in the plan's network 9 The plan's List of Covered Drugs (Formulary) 10 The Part D Explanation of Benefits (the "Part D EOB"): Reports with a summary of payments made for your Part D prescription drugs 11 Your monthly premium for AvMed Medicare Circle .11 How much is your plan premium?
-11 Do you have to pay the Part D "late enrollment penalty"? .
-12 What is the Part D "late enrollment penalty"?
-12 How much is the Part D late enrollment penalty?
-12 In some situations, you can enroll late and not have to pay the penalty 13 What can you do if you disagree about your Part D late enrollment penalty?
-14 Do you have to pay an extra Part D amount because of your income? .
-14 You are enrolled in AvMed Medicare Circle, which is a Medicare HMO What is the Evidence of Coverage booklet about?
-Legal information about the Evidence of Coverage
+SECTION 1 Introduction6 Section 1.1 You are enrolled in AvMed Medicare Circle, which is a Medicare HMO 6 Section 1.2 What is the Evidence of Coverage booklet about?
+Section 1.3 Legal information about the Evidence of Coverage 6 SECTION 2 What makes you eligible to be a plan member?7 Section 2.1 Your eligibility requirements Section 2.2 What are Medicare Part A and Medicare Part B?
+Section 2.3 Here is the plan service area for AvMed Medicare Circle Section 2.4 U.S. Citizen or Lawful Presence SECTION 3 What other materials will you get from us?8 Section 3.1 Your plan membership card - Use it to get all covered care and prescription drugs Section 3.2 The Provider and Pharmacy Directory : Your guide to all providers in the plan's network Section 3.3 The plan's List of Covered Drugs (Formulary) 10 Section 3.4 The Part D Explanation of Benefits (the "Part D EOB"): Reports with a summary of payments made for your Part D prescription drugs 10 SECTION 4 Your monthly premium for AvMed Medicare Circle Section 4.1 How much is your plan premium?11 SECTION 5 Do you have to pay the Part D "late enrollment penalty"?
+Section 5.1 What is the Part D "late enrollment penalty"?
+12 Section 5.2 How much is the Part D late enrollment penalty?12 Section 5.3 In some situations, you can enroll late and not have to pay the penalty 13 Section 5.4 What can you do if you disagree about your Part D late enrollment penalty?
+SECTION 6 Do you have to pay an extra Part D amount because of your income?14 Section 6.1 Who pays an extra Part D amount because of income?
+Section 6.2 How much is the extra Part D amount?
+Section 6.3 What can you do if you disagree about paying an extra Part D amount?
+15 Section 6.4 What happens if you do not pay the extra Part D amount?